 Coverage for Property Damage

 When you consider your possible or probable property loss exposures, it is easy to look at a building that costs several hundred thousand or even several million dollars and understand the need to insure that property asset for losses like fire, windstorm damage, collapse due to ice and snow, etc.

 For many businesses, the loss of a key building would make it difficult to operate, so the need to ensure the ability to rebuild without acquiring an onerous debt load is quite evident.
 If the purchase or construction of buildings has been financed by a financial institution, property coverage becomes mandatory.

 However, given that the replacement of the building is imperative to the continuation of business operations, it is also worth noting that other financial losses of even greater magnitude can occur during the time the building is uninhabitable or being reconstructed.

 Loss of Business Income Coverage

-If the loss of a building would make your business un-operational for a period of time, you have an inherent Loss of Business Income exposure that you need to consider.
+If the loss of a building would make your business un-operational for a period of time, as would be in the case of civil unrest, damage from a storm, etc., you have an inherent Loss of Business Income exposure that you need to consider.
 Loss of Business Income coverage can be triggered when a covered cause of loss occurs to an insured property that temporarily affects the business’s ability to operate at full capacity.

 There are several options within this coverage that can be added, such as payroll expense or “key man” coverage, which allow you to obtain a claim payment to continue to pay your employees during the business’s downtime.
 Or, you can select key personnel that you need to ensure you keep on staff so that, once you are up and running again, your business can return to operations with those vital team members.